totallynotbrent/Sage/local-learning-agent-spec.md

 ## 14. Security and local deployment

-- Bind the development server to localhost by default.
+- Bind the server to `0.0.0.0` by default so the app is reachable from any device on the local network, e.g. `http://<pi-ip>:8000`.
 - Do not log the API key or full sensitive document contents by default.
 - Validate uploaded filenames and avoid path traversal.
 - Store uploads outside the publicly served static directory.